navdeep-G/stats-and-ml/README.md

 # Stats-Math-Computing

-This repo contains materials about mathematical/computational statistics, mathematics, and computing.
-This can range from simulations to implemenations of algorithms.
+- Materials about mathematical/computational statistics, mathematics, and computing.
+- This can range from simulations to implemenations of algorithms.

 #Structure of Repo